AcademySoftwareFoundation/rawtoaces/README.md

 ###### boost

-boost has multiple C++ libraries that support tasks and structures such as linear algebra, multithreading, image processing, unit testing, etc. It handles data loading an unit-test for rawtoaces.
-LibRaw can be downloaded from [http://www.boost.org/]() or installed using one of the commands below.
+boost has multiple C++ libraries that support tasks related to linear algebra, multithreading, image processing, unit testing, etc. It handles data loading an unit-test for rawtoaces. boost can be downloaded from [http://www.boost.org/]() or installed using one of the commands below.

 * Ubuntu